skyscreamer/JSONassert/README.md

 ==========

 skyscreamer does not support java 9+ module systems yet, we provide this hacked version of JSONassert package for java 9+ applications.
+This repo is published to the Nexus-BIP public and snapshot repo.

 Usage
 -------